yasoob/intermediatePython/comprehensions.rst

 -  set comprehensions

 We will discuss them one by one.
-Once you get the hang of using ``list`` comprehensions then you can use anyone of them easily.
+Once you get the hang of using ``list`` comprehensions then you can use any of them easily.

 ``list`` comprehensions
 ^^^^^^^^^^^^^^^^^^^^^^^